-Improving mental wellbeing and social connection

-was rated the top priority

-87% rated extremely or very important

-Respondents saw a clear advocacy and support role for Council in terms of social connection and mental wellbeing:
+Improving mental wellbeing and social connection was the top priority (87% rated extremely or very important).
+Survey respondents saw a clear advocacy and support role for Council in terms of social connection and mental wellbeing:

-89% advocating for affordable and appropriate housing

-88% advocating local businesses to create employment

-87% advocating for more mental health services
+- advocating for affordable and appropriate housing (89%) - supporting local businesses to create employment (88%) - advocating for more mental health services (87%).

+Comments

-Affordable and long-term housing is very important for mental health...
+"Affordable and long-term housing is very important for mental health..."

-...if people are eating well and feel welcomed to join local groups or meet at local events, this is one of the best ways to promote mental health but also support those who have a mental illness to connect...
+"...if people are eating well and feel welcomed to join local groups or meet at local events, this is one of the best ways to promote mental health but also support those who have a mental illness to connect..."